neghani/learnwire/readme.md

 - Please go through the content below to understand the basic of HTML,CSS and Javascript, also there are some resource links provided to learn more about the topics.
 - We encourage you learn the topics from other sources if you find any interesting ones
 - Each week you are expected to complete a assignment the details are in the week wise content below
 - You are not alone in the journey, please join the [Discord Channel](https://discord.gg/vWRKPBDs).
-If you need any help or you stuck ping us with your query, we will respond ASAP.
+If you need any help, ping us with your query, we will respond ASAP.

 > Course Goals